drone/docs/content/pipeline/docker/syntax/trigger.md

 # By Status

-The status trigger limits step execution based on the pipeline status.
+The status trigger limits pipeline execution based on the pipeline status.
 For example, you may want to configure Slack notification only on failure.

 {{< highlight text "linenos=table,linenostart=12" >}}
 trigger: